Falon452/Trending-Projects/README.md

 GitHub API does not provide an endpoint for trending repositories.
 Therefore, I made the assumption that **repositories with over 100 stars** are considered trending.

+The code is unit tested using JUnit 5 and MockK.

 ### Project Details display the following information:
 - **Number of stars**
 - **Owner name**